Brazil national baseball team

 The Brazil national baseball team (Portuguese: Seleção Brasileira de Beisebol) is the national baseball team of Brazil.
 The team represents Brazil in international competitions.
-It is currently ranked 22st in the world.
+It is currently ranked 22nd in the world.

+The Brazilian team was once nicknamed both as "Araras Azuis" (Blue Parrots) and "Os Carteiros" (The Correios Mailmans) due to the main blue and yellow uniforms, but as 2025, there is not an official nickname or a widely known nickname.

-Team Brazil will compete in the 2026 World Baseball Classic in March 2026.
+Brazil competed in the 2026 World Baseball Classic in March 2026.

 Results and fixtures

 The following is a list of professional baseball game results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.